viorik/ELSDc/README.md

 ELSDc -- Ellipse and Line Segment Detector, with Continuous validation
 ======================================================================

-V. Patraucean, P. Gurdjos, R. Grompone von Gioi,
+V. Patraucean, P. Gurdjos, R. Grompone von Gioi
+(Corresponding author: Viorica Patraucean vpatrauc@gmail.com)
 Version 0.9, March 2015
-(Corresponding author: Viorica Patraucean vpatrauc@gmail.com)

 ELSDc is an algorithm for joint ellipse and line segment detection on digital images.
 It is based on the a-contrario framework and should work without the